 Way back in 1935, Maggie Miller donated a section of Red Butte Creek to Salt Lake City with the idea that it would be a sanctuary for wildlife and children.
 Miller Bird Refuge and Nature Park is still a wonderful oasis in the city that is fun to explore or just take a pleasant stroll around.

 A 1 mile loop takes you around the park, which is built on a hill, but it’s not very steep.
 We passed some joggers and a few families out for a nice stroll.
 Our boys loved looking for wildlife, too.
 We spotted several birds including a hummingbird, cedar waxwings, goldfinches, and a black-headed grosbeak.
-We also saw two garter snakes, a half down squirrels, and a gigantic snail.
+We also saw two garter snakes, a half dozen squirrels, and a gigantic snail.

 This trail is a perfect short stroll.
 It’s very shady and thick, and it gives you the feeling of a rainforest as you walk along with the birds singing overhead and the stream chuckling along in the distance.
 This is the ideal place to take grandma for a walk, though there are a few stairs you’d have to avoid if she’s on wheels.